 Why social media is important for schools

 Social media saturates our digital lives.
-According to research conducted by Sensis, 8 out of 10 Australians use at least one social media platform.
-Amongst those aged 18-29, social media use is almost inevitable at 99%.
+According to Smart Insights, more than 3.8 billion people use at least one social media platform globally.
 The takeaway?
-Social media is now one of the best places for you to market your school to prospective parents and enrollees.
+Social media is one of the best places for you to digitally market your school to prospective families.

 Showcasing your selling points

-Social media is a great place to shout your universal selling points (USPs) from the rooftops.
-People everywhere turn to social media when they want to learn more about a brand, and that notion extends to schools, too.
+Social media is a great place to shout your school's unique selling points (USPs) from the rooftops.
+People everywhere turn to social media when they want to learn more about a brand – and that extends to schools too!
 So, it’s important for the key aspects of your school that you want to promote are visible on your platforms.
-This could be anything from amazing facilities to great student satisfaction, small class sizes or a wide variety of extracurricular offerings.
-Whatever your USPs may be, telling the world about them on social media will place you at the top of mind amongst families looking for a school with those particular qualities.
+This could be anything from your world-class facilities to student satisfaction, small class sizes or a wide variety of extracurricular offerings.
+Whatever your school's USPs are, telling the world about them on social media will help to keep you top of mind families.

 Creating an engaged community